-Join thousands of Canadians fighting for Canadian farmers and ranchers and opposing warning labels on the ground beef we love.
+Join thousands of Canadians standing up for Canadian farmers and ranchers and supporting the ground beef we love.

-Health Canada is proposing regulations that would require ground beef sold in stores to carry a “high in” saturated fat warning label.
-This could lead consumers to believe that ground beef is unhealthy when in fact, it’s a nutrient-rich, wholesome source of protein that Canadians rely on.
+Health Canada’s proposed regulations would have required ground beef sold in stores to carry a “high in” saturated fat warning label.
+This would have led consumers to believe that ground beef is unhealthy when in fact, it’s a nutrient-rich, wholesome source of protein that Canadians rely on.

 It’s good for you.
 Ground beef is a nutrient-dense protein that contributes iron, zinc, vitamin B12, and other essential nutrients that our bodies rely on.

 Canadians rely on ground beef to feed their families because it’s affordable, accessible, and nutrient-rich.